inspec/inspec-habitat/docs/resources/habitat_package.md

 ### Connecting to Habitat

 To configure `inspec` to be able to communicate with Chef Habitat, be sure [to follow the instructions](https://github.com/inspec/inspec-habitat#configuring-inspec-to-reach-habitat) regarding configuring the connection options.
+This will prevent 'unsupported platform' errors.

 ## Examples